on3iro/vally/README.md

 **vally** is a simple ES6 form field validation library, that helps to determine if field values inside a container element pass certain tests.

+**ANNOUNCEMENT:**

+>At this point I would currently advise against the use of vally.
+I am working heavily on a rewrite, which should be out in a couple of days.
+This **v2.0.0** will contain a lot of breaking changes, but will make this library way more flexible.
+If the current state of _vally_ is exactly what you are looking for, feel free to continue using it (or just fork it).
+However I will not continue to develop **v1.x.x**.

 <!-- vim-markdown-toc GFM -->

 * [Installation](#installation)